 - The next step is to turn off the main valve connecting to the plumbing.

 - Don’t stop pumping the air inside the tank until it reaches at least 25pounds of air pressure.

-- Once there’s this much air pressure inside the tank, discontinue pumping but ensure you turn back on the pump’s power supply.
+- Once there are at least 25pounds of air pressure inside the tank, discontinue pumping but ensure you turn back on the pump’s power supply.

 - Now, open the tank’s main plumbing valve and allow the water to run until it turns clear of all sediment.

 - Put back the water conditioning/filtering units into service.
 Congratulations, you have successfully air-charged your pressure tank.

 Pressure tank waterlogging happens when the water-to-air ratio inside the tank is not at the recommended 30% water and 70% air ratio.
 This might be due to a dysfunctioning pressure switch, a ruptured bladder tank, or a short-cycling and faulty water pump.